James Whale: With the Laemmles at Universal

 Also in 1933 Whale directed the romantic comedy By Candlelight which gained good reviews and was a modest box office hit.
 In 1934 he directed One More River, an adaptation of the novel of the same name by John Galsworthy.
 The film tells the story of a woman desperate to escape her abusive marriage to a member of the British aristocracy.
 This was the first of Whale's films for which Production Code Administration approval was required and Universal had a difficult time securing that approval because of the elements of sexual sadism implicit in the husband's abusive behavior.

 Bride of Frankenstein (1935) was Whale's next project.
 He had resisted making a sequel to Frankenstein as he feared being pigeonholed as a horror director.
 Bride hearkened back to an episode from Mary Shelley's original novel in which the Monster promises to leave Frankenstein and humanity alone if Frankenstein makes him a mate.
-He does, but the mate is repelled by the monster who then, setting Frankenstein and his wife free to live, chooses to destroy himself and his "bride".
+In the film he does, but the mate is repelled by the monster who then, setting Frankenstein and his wife free to live, chooses to destroy himself and his "bride".
 The film was a critical and box office success, having earned some $2 million for Universal by 1943.
-Lauded as "the finest of all gothic horror movies", Bride is frequently hailed as Whale's masterpiece.
+Lauded as "the greatest of Universal's gothic horror", Bride is frequently hailed as Whale's masterpiece.

 With the success of Bride, Laemmle was eager to put Whale to work on Dracula's Daughter (1936), the sequel to Universal's first big horror hit of the sound era.
 Whale, wary of doing two horror films in a row and concerned that directing Dracula's Daughter could interfere with his plans for the first all-sound version of Show Boat (previously filmed as a part-talkie by Harry A. Pollard), instead convinced Laemmle to buy the rights to a novel called The Hangover Murders.
 The novel is a comedy-mystery in the style of The Thin Man, about a group of friends who were so drunk the night one of them was murdered that none can remember anything.
 Retitled Remember Last Night?, the film was one of Whale's personal favorites, but met with sharply divided reviews and commercial uninterest.